neerajsingh0101/handy/README.md

 Prints a list of all files stored on s3.

 ##rake handy:db:dump2s3:restore file=xxxx.sql.gz##
 Restores the database with the data from s3.
+Sweet!!

 Copyright (c) 2010 Neeraj Singh.
 See LICENSE for details.